 Food and garden waste

 Food and garden waste is collected in a green bin or green caddy.
-Your bin or caddy should be available for collection from the edge of your property property, or your collection point, from 6.30am on the day of collection.
+Your bin or caddy should be available for collection from the edge of your property, or your collection point, from 6.30am on the day of collection.

 Green bins are now collected every two weeks.

 - Due to more staff self-isolating, from Monday 19 October, green bins / street caddies will be collected every two weeks, together with the grey bin